frhoyde/obsidian-dump/The Republic.md

 Socrates points this out because he is Steelmanning, proving my point, that apart from lending money to a just man is the only utility of justice according to Polemarchus' definition.
 So, Justice is only useful when money is useless, and I can lend it to someone.

+> Then he who is a good keeper of anything is also a good thief?

+I am not a fan of the premise of this reasoning.
+This inference is a “could be,” not a “must be,” in my eyes — probably because I am taking into account the moral aspect of the just man.
+But Socrates is trying to Steelman the argument of Polemarchus because he wants to prove that, even in peaceful times (Polemarchus was an arms manufacturer), justice is more than a political slogan like help friends and do evil to enemies.
+So here he is telling Polemarchus how his reasoning is self-destructive.